James Arnold, Jr.

-Board Member
+Board Chair

 BCIF seeks to create social change for the Black community through the primary strategy of building assets and wealth.
 Economic empowerment is the main tool that will move the needle forward, yield healthier outcomes, and bring the desired change we seek.
-All repayments on our zero-interest microloans are placed back into the fund to sustain the pool of resources for the Black community.
+All repayments on our interest-free microloans are placed back into the fund to sustain the pool of resources for the community.

 Why does BCIF focus on economic empowerment?